Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 Greensand is a popular type of mineral from the seabed.

-It is heavily rich in glauconite, which is high in minerals such as potassium, magnesium, and iron.
+It is rich in glauconite, which contains minerals such as potassium, magnesium, and iron.
 All these nutrients are good for plants.

 15. Alfalfa Meal